 During the first year, infants frequently spit up, and in most infants, it is a normal occurrence that resolves in the first year.
 Only infants who have associated breathing or feeding problems require evaluation by a specialist.
 This is most critical when breathing-related symptoms are present.

 There are various symptoms of LPR.
 Adults may be able to identify LPR as a bitter taste in the back of the throat, more commonly in the morning upon awakening, and the sensation of a “lump” or something “stuck” in the throat, which does not go away despite multiple swallowing attempts to clear the “lump.”
 Some adults may also experience a burning sensation in the throat.
 A more uncommon symptom is difficulty breathing, which occurs because the acidic, refluxed material comes in contact with the voice box (larynx) and causes the vocal cords to close to prevent aspiration of the material into the windpipe (trachea).
 This is known as “laryngospasm.”

 Infants and children are unable to describe sensations like adults can.
 Therefore, LPR is only successfully diagnosed if parents are suspicious and the child undergoes a full evaluation by a specialist, such as an otolaryngologist (ear-nose-throat doctor).
 Airway or breathing-related problems are the most commonly seen symptoms of LPR in infants and children and can be serious.
 If your infant or child experiences any of the following symptoms, timely evaluation is critical.

 - Chronic cough

 - Reactive airway disease (asthma)

 - Sleep-disordered breathing (SDB)

 - Pauses in breathing (apnea)

-- Failure to thrive (a severe deficiency in growth such that an infant or child is less than five percentile compared to the expected norm)
+- Failure to thrive (a severe deficiency in growth, where an infant or child is less than 5 percentile, compared to the expected norm)

 What are the complications of LPR?